rails/rails/guides/source/active_model_basics.md

 end
 ```

-With the `human_attribute_name` you can transform attribute names into a more
+With the `human_attribute_name` method, you can transform attribute names into a
-human format.
-The human format is defined in your locale file.
+more human-readable format.
+The human-readable format is defined in your locale file(s).

 * config/locales/app.pt-BR.yml